boogie-org/boogie/Test/README.md

 The lit and OutputCheck tools are both available in [PyPi](https://pypi.python.org/pypi).
-Install the [pip](http://pip.readthedocs.org/en/latest/installing.html) tool if you don't already have have it and then run
+Install the [pip](http://pip.readthedocs.org/en/latest/installing.html) tool if you don't already have it and then run

 ```
 $ pip install lit